-- recommended decisions related to indebtedness of the Company, as well as loans, guarantees or extension of credit; - reviewed significant capital and other expenditures, such as the Calgary Logistics Park, purchases and leases of assets, share repurchase programs, as well as projected and actual returns from investments; - oversaw post-completion audits of significant capital projects approved by the Board and post-completion audits carried out by the internal auditors or the external auditors, and reviewed their reports; - reviewed and recommended to the Board the sale of a portion of the Kingston Subdivision to Metrolink; and - reviewed and recommended to the Board an additional voluntary contribution to the CN Pension Plan.
+- recommended decisions related to indebtedness of the Company, as well as loans, guarantees or extension of credit; - reviewed and recommended significant capital and other expenditures, such as the rehabilitation of the Barron Subdivision and new operational training facilities, purchases and leases of assets, share repurchase program, as well as projected and actual returns from investments; - reviewed the Company's Locomotive Acquisition Plan and its transportation renewal program;

+- oversaw post-completion audits of significant capital projects approved by the Board and post-completion audits carried out by the internal auditors or the external auditors, and reviewed their reports; - reviewed and recommended to the Board the sale of a portion of the Bala and Oakville Subdivisions to Metrolinx; and - reviewed and recommended to the Board additional voluntary contributions to principal CN Pension Plans.

-- reviewed the processes in place to evaluate the performance of the Finance Committee; - assessed committee performance and the adequacy of the committee charter; and - reviewed and approved a forward-looking agenda for the committee for 2012.
+- reviewed the processes in place to evaluate the performance of the Finance Committee; and - reviewed and approved a forward-looking agenda for the committee for 2013.